Can I offer less in rent or negotiate terms prior to applying?

 All rents are due to RentWerx San Antonio on the 1st (first) of each month.
-Late fees begin to accrue starting midnight on the 3rd (third) of each month.
-Our late fee policy is 10% of the month’s rent starting the 4th(fourth) of the month, and $10 to $40 each additional day rent is late.
+Late fees posted starting midnight on the 5th (fifth) of each month.
+Our late fee policy is 12% of the month’s rent starting the 5th (fifth) of the month.
 In accordance with the lease agreement and the Texas Property Code – all payments made to the property manager will be credited in the following ways:

 1) Any payments made go to late fees, maintenance fees, or other administrative fees FIRST.